 For when we stand before God He is not going to call us by a title, but by our names.
 And the saddest state of affairs would be if he posed the question.
 “Ye did run well; who did hinder you that ye should not obey the truth?
 Ye worker of iniquity depart from me I never knew you.”
-(Galatians 5:7) (Matthew 7:23) Because you were too busy chasing a title and arguing about positions; instead of chasing after Him.
+(Galatians 5:7) (Matthew 7:23) Because you were too busy chasing positions instead of chasing God.

 © Rhema International.
 Unauthorized use and/or duplication of this material without express and written permission, from this blog’s author and/or owner, is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Rhema International.